- 24

 Conclusion — A Key Opportunity for Every Organization Using or Planning to Use AI

-AI Governance Week 2026 Bangkok presents an excellent opportunity for every organization — both public and private — that is using or planning to use AI because:
+AI Governance Week 2026 Bangkok is an excellent opportunity for every organization currently using or planning to use AI, whether in the public or private sector, because:

 - Learn international governance frameworks directly from experts

-- Build a network with experts and organizations sharing the same interests
+- Build a network with experts and organizations interested in the same topics

-But before reaching that point, the first step is to organize your organization's foundational data properly, having a reliable back-office system with audit trails and verification capabilities, because good AI governance must start with good data.
+But before getting there, the first thing to do is organize your organization's foundational data.
+Have a reliable back-office system with audit trails and full auditability, because good AI Governance must start with good data.

 AI governance is not a matter for the future — it is a matter for today.
 Organizations that start preparing now will have a competitive advantage in a world where AI plays a role in every dimension of business.